Solar Power

 Concentrating solar power systems use lenses or mirrors to reflect and concentrate sunlight onto receivers that collect the solar energy and convert it into heat.
 A steam turbine or heat engine driving a generator then turns this thermal energy into useable electricity.

-Solar Power on a larger scale
+Solar Power on a Larger Scale

 Commercial solar power plants (CSP) have become more widespread since early development in the 1980’s.
 CSP systems including the SEGS project in the US and the 11MW PW10 power tower in Spain are just two examples with the latter, completed in 2005, being Europe’s first commercial CSP system.